 Aug 19 2015

-(.pdf flier), be warned, attendance may lead to compulsive beekeeping).
+, we were really keen to get some bees ourselves.
 Pete and I read lots of books and listened to podcasts and went our local beekeeping group

 until we were confident that we were ready to get some bees.